BrandonStookey/rentalCar/README.md

 	- Tech Stack

 ##Usage
-	- Fork and clone this repo.
+	- Fork and clone this repo

 ##Requirements
 	- Node 4.4.0